Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Conclusions

 \section{Conclusions}

-We have analysed photometry of the SN~Ia trio of siblings in the high-stellar-mass Cepheid calibrator galaxy NGC~3147.
-This includes the PS1 $grizy$ photometry of SN~2021hpr from the Young Supernova Experiment~\citep{Jones21}, which we present in Table~\ref{tab:21hprphotometry}.
-We use a new W22 version of the \textsc{BayeSN} hierarchical optical-to-near-infrared SN~Ia SED model ($\S$~\ref{S:NewModel}, Appendix~\ref{AppendixNewModel}), which we have retrained simultaneously on $BgVrizYJH$ (0.35--1.8$\mu$m) data from a sample of 236 SNe~Ia.
+We have analyzed light curves of the SN~Ia trio of siblings in the high-stellar-mass Cepheid calibrator galaxy NGC~3147.
+This includes PS1 $grizy$ photometry of SN~2021hpr from the Young Supernova Experiment~\citep{Jones21}, presented in Table~\ref{tab:21hprphotometry}.
+We use a new publicly available W22 version of the \textsc{BayeSN} hierarchical optical-to-near-infrared SN~Ia SED model (\S\ref{S:NewModel}, Appendix~\ref{AppendixNewModel}), which we have retrained simultaneously on $BgVrizYJH$ (0.35--1.8\,$\mu$m) data of 236 SNe~Ia.

 We summarise the key conclusions from this work: \begin{itemize}